TateTaylorOH/TateTaylorOH/postdraft.md

 There's been a few changes to the my Currency Swapper mods now that they are part of this framework.
 The most notable mechanical change has been adding the ability for you to pay off crime fines with the appropriate regional currency rather than it being locked in septims.
 You no longer have to worry about not being able to pay off the Redoran Guards because you just exchanged all your septims for drams!

 As you've probably already seen, the sancar has gotten a new asset courtesy of [ButaneBoss](https://www.nexusmods.com/profile/ButaneBoss)!
-I am really happy with how the new sancar turned out and I think I really captures the essence of the fascist nature of the Third Aldmeri Dominion.
+I am really happy with how the new sancar turned out and I think I really captures the essence of the Third Aldmeri Dominion.

 ![](https://raw.githubusercontent.com/TateTaylorOH/TateTaylorOH/refs/heads/main/assets/images/mint/Sancar.png)